SebastianUA/terraform/aws/examples/cloudhsm/README.md

-# Work with AWS CLOUDHSM via terraform
+# Work with CLOUDHSM via terraform

 A terraform module for making CLOUDHSM.